Get Thread Tapping Straight

 Threads For Bolts

 Invention of the thread has to be one of the greatest accomplishments.
-Conceptually, it’s just a ramp wrapped around a rod that allows you to slide another ramp (equal and opposite) wrapped inside a hole until something causes them to stop — namely, the bolt gets tight.
+Conceptually, it is just a ramp wrapped around a rod that allows you to slide another ramp (equal and opposite) wrapped inside a hole until something causes them to stop – namely, the bolt gets tight.
 With one inside the other, the continuous ramps are in contact with angles that keep them from sliding back.
 That is, while under load the friction overcomes the sliding forces.
 (Until, of course, other forces are present — like vibration, or you turning it with a wrench.)

-Thread with Tap n DieThat’s the theory, and the way we accomplish it is to cut (or roll) the ramp (thread) into the two pieces, male and female.
+Thread with Tap n DieThat is the theory, and the way we accomplish it is to cut (or roll) the ramp (thread) into the two pieces, male and female.
 Hence, the tap and die.
 A tap puts internal threads in a hole (like a nut).
 A die puts external threads on a shaft (like a bolt).

 Getting It Straight